-This article comprises of excerpts taken from a guide on Community Care Inform Adults about the role of forensic social workers.
+This article comprises excerpt from a guide on Community Care Inform Adults about the role of forensic social workers.
 The guide is written by Jeremy Dixon, a lecturer in social work at the University of Bath who has worked in forensic care and as an approved mental health professional.
+It was updated in October 2021 by forensic community social worker Benjamin Asare.
 Inform Adults subscribers can read the full guide, which covers how the forensic mental health system works, tips on conducting comprehensive needs and risk assessments, and how social supervisors can balance the duties of care and control.

 Forensic social work is a specialist area of mental health social work.
 It involves working with offenders with mental health problems in both secure hospitals and the community.